 Founder, Distillery University: Our goal is to provide our students with the best possible education and that means using the best tools.
 We use the NEAT glass in our sensory evaluation events in order to fully illustrate the finer points and nuances of each spirit without assaulting the nose and palate with distracting and unpleasant burning.
 Being able to pick out individual flavor and aroma notes in the spirit is crucial in order for a new distiller to develop their nose.
 The NEAT glass accomplishes this on every level.

 Sadly many sommelier courses are still teaching myths: The non-existent tongue map, “legs” in the spirit, and small tulip glasses catch all aromas so none escape.
+These are just a few of the idiocies that many believe because the spirits industry has long ignored science, conveniently inventing their own explanations for how things happen.
 Science is slow to catch on when industry leaders, brand ambassadors and educators continue to teach myth over scientific principle.
 The best spirits glass, nosing glass, and tasting glass is the NEAT spirits glass, designed to display aromas and remove nose-numbing alcohol.
-Tulip glasses such as the copita are obsolete, as are their design derivatives, the Glencairn, and other whisky glasses, as well as other scotch and bourbon glassware.
-The NEAT spirits glass is the best spirits glass for every spirit from whisky or whiskey, to vodka, including rum, tequila, cognac, gin, port, sherry, and all liqueurs.
+Tulip glasses such as copita are obsolete, as are their design derivatives, the Glencairn, Norlan, Nos’r and other whisky glasses, as well as other scotch and bourbon glassware.
+The NEAT spirits glass is the best spirits glass for every spirit from whisky (or whiskey), to vodka, including rum, tequila, cognac, gin, port, sherry, and all liqueurs.
 Who needs a nose numbed by anesthetic alcohol when tasting an expensive spirit?
 Not the educated spirits drinker, that’s for sure.
 That's why smart educators use the NEAT spirits glass over all tulip glasses.
+Read what the educators already know in the Science Journal Paper https://www.mdpi.com/2306-5710/4/4/93.
+Taste the Truth.